BinarSkugga/Skugga/README.md

 }
 ```
-PS: This controller is included with all server and can be disabled by setting 'server.controller.meta' to false.
+PS: This controller is included with all SkuggaHTTPS servers and can be disabled by setting 'server.controller.meta'
+to false.

+There are multiple thing to cover here.
+Firstly how the server build the url.
+In your configuration, you can set the
+property 'server.root' to start every url with a prefix.
+This prefix is followed by the value of the controller
+annotation.
+So in this case with a root of /api/ the url would be '/api/meta'.

 ## Add filters
 To add filters, you'll need to first tell the server where you store your filter classes.
 This package can be